jonaslsaa/icsearch/README.md

 1. Implements a **runtime** that creates, connects, and rewrites IC nodes (under a *gas limit* to avoid infinite loops).
 2. Implements a **search** that systematically enumerates possible IC networks up to a specified size, executes them, and checks if they solve a target problem.
-3. Demonstrates factoring an integer using this “universal search” approach.
+3. Demonstrates factoring an integer using this "universal search" approach.

 **Note**: This is a research-oriented codebase, not a production library.
-The factoring example is mostly illustrative, showing how a net that rewires correctly can “discover” factors.
+The factoring example is mostly illustrative, showing how a net that rewires correctly can "discover" factors.

 ---